-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services (phone numbers are printed on the cover of this booklet).
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with Member Services (phone numbers are printed on the cover of this document).
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights.
 Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Member Services for additional information.

+Sección 1.1

-Section 1.1 Debemos proporcionar información de una manera que funcione para usted (en otros idiomas además del inglés, en braille, en letra grande u otros formatos alternativos, etc.)
+Debemos proporcionar información de una manera que funcione para usted consistente con sus sensibilidades culturales (en otros idiomas además del inglés, en braille, en letra grande u otros formatos alternativos, etc.)